 Buccal Fat Removal

 Buccal fat removal, or cheek reduction, is the surgical removal of fat pads from the cheek.
 A buccal fat removal removes the buccal fat pad, a naturally-occurring pad of fat in the cheek hollow area.
 The size of the buccal fat pad varies with each individual patient, and the buccal fat pad in each cheek may be different sizes.
-Buccal fat pad extraction surgery is typically not performed in people with thin, narrow faces as removal of the fat may cause the face to look more gaunt with age.see all Cheek procedures
+Buccal fat pad extraction surgery is typically not performed in people with thin, narrow faces as removal of the fat may cause the face to look more gaunt with age.find similar procedures

 Buccal Fat Removal

 - avg. recovery

 Buccal fat removal surgery requires an incision on the inside of the mouth, on the inner portion of the cheek.
 A small 2-4cm long incision will be made between the cheek and gums, near the second molar on both sides of the mouth.
 Occasionally, the buccal fat pad may be removed during a facelift and not necessitate an incision inside the mouth.
 Through this incision, fat will be excised, sculpting the cheek to a slender, pleasing contour.
 Dissolvable sutures will then be used to close the incision.

 The goal of buccal fat removal is to thin the cheeks, specifically in the area of the cheek hollows.
 Although a face that is naturally soft and filled out is considered youthful, some people find that their face feels too full, even chubby.

 Buccal fat removal, or cheek reduction, removes excess fat from the the cheek pads for a more contoured face.
 Here is a quick guide for what to expect before, during, and after buccal fat removal.